 - making sure you are told about any changes they are considering,

 - giving you all the information you need to help you understand the issues,

-- giving you a chance to speak
+- giving you a chance to speak,

+- telling you about the Residents' Council,

 - listening to what you have to say, and

 - trying to make room for your wishes.

 Other parts of the Residents' Bill of Rights talk about your right to make certain decisions for yourself or to take part in decision-making in other areas.
-Right 9 is a reminder that, in all these areas, your opinions and your right to participate must be respected.
+Right 9 is a reminder that, in all of these areas, your opinions and your right to participate must be respected.

-1 Personal belongings
+10 Personal belongings